 When you bleach your hair, you strip the visible pigments in your hair, revealing the underlying pigments which are all predominantly red or orange.

 Cool-toned color pigments are the first to be lifted out of your hair during the bleaching process.
 There are more warm color (red & orange) molecules than cool color molecules.
 The warmer molecules are also larger, so they are the last to be lifted out of hair.

 Back in the day, the only way to lighten your hair was to get a box dye from the drugstore.
 Now, much higher-end salon products are available to the general public.

 The only problem with this is that most people didn’t graduate from a hair and cosmetology school where they teach you how to use these products, and which one(s) you need!

 A hair developer is a product that’s mixed with color to activate it and enable it to penetrate the hair cuticle.
 It contains hydrogen peroxide, and it either lifts or deposits the color.

 You must mix a developer with a basic ingredient, like hair color or bleach to activate it.

-Hair bleach comes in powder form and needs to be mixed with a developer.
+No products found. comes in powder form and needs to be mixed with a developer.
 Using bleach without a developer will not lighten your hair.
 The bleach is unable to penetrate the hair cuticle without it.